Crockpot Roast

 ❓ Frequently Asked Questions

-Yes!
-All the ingredients in this recipe are naturally gluten‑free.
-Just double‑check that your Worcestershire sauce and broth are labeled gluten‑free, as some brands add wheat‑based thickeners.
-If you need to thicken the sauce, use cornstarch or a gluten‑free flour blend.
+All the ingredients listed are naturally gluten‑free.
+Just double‑check that your Worcestershire sauce and broth are certified gluten‑free, as some brands add hidden wheat.

 Crockpot Roast